apache/dubbo-spring-boot-project/dubbo-spring-boot-actuator/README.md

+## Versions

+For now, `dubbo-spring-boot-actuator` will separate two versions for Spring Boot 2.x and 1.x once release :

+* `0.2.x` is a main stream release version for Spring Boot 2.x

+* `0.1.x` is a legacy version for maintaining Spring Boot 1.x

+  ​

 ## Integrate with Maven

 You can introduce the latest `dubbo-spring-boot-actuator` to your project by adding the following dependency to your pom.xml